 Using the dropout, we can randomly and probabilistically drop or set nodes to zero within layers of a neural network, i.e., effectively making those neurons invisible or “dropped out.”
 It is a way of creating a different model for each training and averaging the model performance of the network.

-The batch normalization technique standardizes the inputs of the network.
+The batch normalization technique standardizes the network’s inputs.
 It normalizes the hidden layer’s activations with a mean of zero and a standard deviation of each layer.
 This helps reduce the training time by easily initializing the weights and allowing higher learning rates.

-Transfer learning is the process where learning from a model can be transferred to another without needing to train the model from scratch.
+Transfer learning is the process of learning from a model to be transferred to another without needing to train the model from scratch.
 There are three ways to use transfer learning:

-1. Extract features from the pre-trained model and also take away the output from the pre-trained model and then use it on the data for the current problem.
+- Extract features from the pre-trained model and also remove the output from the pre-trained model, using it on the data for the current problem.

-3. Train some layers and freeze the other layers of the pre-trained model.
-This works by extracting the weights of some of the layers and use for our neural network and fine-tune the model.
+- Train some layers and freeze the other layers of the pre-trained model.
+This works by extracting the weights of some of the layers and uses for our neural network and fine-tuning the model.

 Ans.
 Yes, overfitting can occur in a neural network.
 Following are the ways to prevent overfitting in a neural network or improve a deep learning algorithm: